-In Apple’s words: “Your app should include features, content, and UI that elevate it beyond a repackaged website.
+This is often referred to as Minimum Functionality: “Your app should include features, content, and UI that elevate it beyond a repackaged website.
 If your app is not particularly useful, unique, or “app-like,” it doesn’t belong on the App Store.”

 8. Your App is Too Simple to Deserve the Name “App”

 If your app just plays a song or video, displays a brochure or advertisement, then it’s considered too simple to justify an app.
 Other than catalogs, apps shouldn’t primarily be marketing materials, advertisements, web clippings, content aggregators, or a collection of links.